mjrutala/JovianBoundaries/readme.md

 </a>

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
-See `LICENSE.txt` for more information.
+Distributed under the MIT license.
+See `license.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>